 Must-Visit Attractions in Cape Town

-While the natural beauty of Cape Town is what made me fall in love with the city, there’s quite a few attractions within the city itself.
-I’mm sure you’ve seen the iconic colored houses of Bo-Kaap or the classic view of the Twelve Apostles from Camps Bay before.
+While the natural beauty of Cape Town is what made me fall in love with the city, there are quite a few attractions within the city itself.
+I’m sure you’ve seen the iconic colored houses of Bo-Kaap or the classic view of the Twelve Apostles from Camps Bay before.
+The wide-open spaces of Kirstenbosch are a perfect place to laze a day away and the hustle and bustle of Green Market Square, the complete opposite.
+Cape Town has an incredibly diverse amount of things to do for all types of travelers.

 - Kirstenbosch Botanical Gardens